trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Base Report**
 <br>
 Base reports are the core unit of Reporter.
-The goal is to provide clear and useful information in a flexible way.
+Their goal is to provide clear and useful information in a flexible way.
 A base report comes with a primary data set: Planning Efficiency, Utilization, Project Status, Revenue, Collisions, as well as a series of data columns (logged hours, planned hours, etc).
-A base report has different views: overview, by time, by distribution, can be viewed across different data sets (hours, work-day, budget dollars) and can be navigated across time and time resolution (week, month, ...).
+A base report has different views: overview, by time, by distribution, can be viewed across different data sets (hours, work-day, budget dollars) and can be navigated across time and time resolution (week, month, …).
+.
 {: .measure-wide .mt0 .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter6.png"